ljohnston/vim/README.md

 Seems it would take some serious doin', however, to figure out what to install and what the actual arguments in something like the above would need to be.

+- Automate vimball installs?
+Not sure about that one...